BoTheMu/BradBot-YourPersonalChatBot/README.md

    For example, run: pip install flask

 5. I am running the python file in the repository (which is now saved on your laptop) using visual studio code (https://code.visualstudio.com/download).
+Openning Visual Studio Code from Anaconda ensures that it can work with the active environment.

-You may need to check that you are in the right environment in Visul Studio Code (Ctrl + Shift + P).
+You still may need to check that you are in the right environment in Visual Studio Code (Ctrl + Shift + P).

-6. I then run the file app.py in a powershell terminal launched from Visual Studio Code.
+6. I then run the file app.py in a powershell terminal launched from Visual Studio Code by writing 'Python app.py'

-6. The app can then be seen in your borwser (I used chrome) at the local address that powershell suggests.
+7. The app can then be seen in your borwser (I used chrome) at the local address that powershell suggests.

 ## Contributing